 There were about 10 wines offered, six of them white, and we took the server’s advice and enjoyed a apple- and tropical fruit-fragrant verdeca (the grape) from a local manufacturer called Menhir: €14.

 The father was a grizzled gently bombastic big man who spoke Italian and brought some of the dishes.
 We could see an apparent sister and the mum in the kitchen through a window.
-The Italian family at another table, three generations bursting with character obviously celebrating something, were (for some reason not offensively) noisy.
+The Italian family at another table, three generations obviously celebrating something, were (for some reason not offensively) noisy.

 We asked the young fellow server if his mum was the chef, and he answered proudly, “She is the mother and wife of fishermen.”
 We had no problem based on the lunch we had enjoyed appreciating that this little restaurant is a serious family enterprise, and a real gem.
-The bill of €65 was a little more than we were dreaming it would be, but honestly a wonderful bargain both for the food and for the experience.
+The bill of €65 was a little more than we were dreaming it would be, but an honest bargain both for the food and for the experience.
 For geographical reasons I don’t think we’ll make it back but if you’re ever in South Puglia don’t miss it.

 Food 9.4, service 9.0, ambience 9.2, value 8.9, peace and quiet (maybe not literally but for the overall effect) 9.0.